roomsg/Sensoria/README.md

 ========

 ## Description
-Android application that is mainly targetted to Android developpers...
+This is an Android application that is mainly targetted to Android developpers...
 Have you ever been wondering about the following:
 - which (type of) sensors are available at my device ?
 - which are their values and how do they (possibly) correlate ?